HAPS Selection for Hybrid RF/FSO Satellite Networks: Numerical Results and Discussion

-Fig. 3 depicts the outage probability performance for several HAPS nodes in clear weather conditions.
-As we can see from the figure, increasing $N$ improves the overall performance.
-At an outage of $10^{-6}$, we can observe a gain of $4$ dB between the curves of $N=10$ and $N=1$.
-Thus, increasing the number of $N$ enhances the overall performance.
-Furthermore, the theoretical results are validated with the MC simulations.
+Fig. \ref{figSelc} depicts the outage probability performance for several HAPS nodes in clear weather conditions.
+As we can see from the figure, increasing $N$ improves the overall performance. {At an outage of $10^{-5}$, we can observe a gain of $5$ dB between the curves of $N=10$ and $N=1$.
+Thus, the proposed HAPS selection scheme significantly improves the dual-hop HAPS-aided communication.} Furthermore, the theoretical results are validated with the MC simulations {for different number of HAPS systems.
+In addition, the figure shows that the asymptotic outage probability curves almost match the exact outage probability curves for the high SNR region, which validate the obtained derivations.}

-In Fig. 4, we can observe the performance of our proposed scheme for different rain levels for $N=1$ and with aperture size $D_G=0.15$ m.
-As expected, for a higher rain rate, the overall performance deteriorates as the attenuation level increases.
-We can see that increasing the severity of the shadowing parameter $m$ for the RF link improves the overall performance for heavy rain.
-Moreover, the simulation results show that the RF communication is highly affected by rain and that the hybrid communication relies on the FSO link under rainy conditions.

-Fig. 5 shows the effect of foggy and rainy weather on the performance of the system for $N=2$ and considering an aperture size of $D_G=0.15$ m.
-We first consider light fog, which can be present up to 100 m above ground level.
-Increasing the thickness of the fog layer from light to moderate deteriorates the performance of the FSO communication, and the RF link becomes dominant for the hybrid communication.
-Furthermore, in the presence of light fog with all rain levels, the overall performance is highly affected and degraded as both links are affected.
-The simulation results show that in the presence of light fog and heavy rain, the FSO link is no longer available.